History of the Parish

-The Maia parish, municipality of Ribeira Grande, is located on the north coast of São Miguel island, in the Azores.
+The Parish of Maia, municipality of Ribeira Grande, is located on the north coast of São Miguel island, in the Azores.
 The population is around 2000 inhabitants.

 It occupies 22 km2 surface, being the most extensive parish in the district.

-At Maia belong the places of Lombinha da Maia, Gorreana and Calços da Maia.
-In the XVI century Fenais da Ajuda (previously known as Fenais da Maia), Furnas and Lomba da Maia (only in the early twentieth century became parish), also belonged to Maia.
+To Maia belong the places of Lombinha da Maia, Gorreana and Calços da Maia.
+In the XVI century Fenais da Ajuda (previously known as Fenais da Maia), Furnas and Lomba da Maia (only in the early twentieth century became parish), was also part of Maia.

-Geologically, Maia is a volcanic fajã (volcanic flatland near the sea) created 10,000 years ago.
+Geologically, Maia is a volcanic flatland made 10,000 years ago.

 The name Maia was due to its founder, Inês Maia, an aristocrat who began the colonization process at the end of the fifteenth century.